 We love gin.
 Period.
 And gin can be a very divisive topic, but we are sharing our top 3 gin martinis here with recipes and recommendations so you can become a gin-lover as well!

 The martini is now so popular that almost everyone has one they like.
 Why?
 We think it’s because the definition has become so broad that you could make one out of almost anything and just put it in the classic glass and call it some sort of martini!
-We haven’t run across a dogshit martini, but it wouldn’t surprise us.
+We haven’t run across a martini made of dirt, but it wouldn’t surprise us.
 Also, ew…. and don’t.

 But, so what if people call everything under the sun that comes in a martini glass a martini?
-No big deal to us, we’ll still drink them and feel fancy as fuck.
+No big deal to us, we’ll still drink them and feel fancy AF.
 We love tradition and equally love breaking tradition.
 So there.
 If you are hung up on tradition and “one of those people,” we can’t fix you.
-You need further help beyond this post, so, with all due respect, fuck off.
+You need further help beyond this post.

 What type of martini is the best?